Software Guide3 min read

 ConductVision Y-maze protocol

-This document describes the ConductVision Y-maze protocol, which provides analysis of spontaneous alternation behavior in rodents using tracking data to assess spatial memory and exploratory behavior.
-It covers specifications for defining alternation sequences, calculation methods for alternation percentage and arm reentry patterns, and interpretation of results.
+This document describes the ConductVision Y-maze protocol, which provides software analysis of spontaneous alternation behavior in rodents to assess spatial memory and exploratory behavior.
+The protocol details how to specify Y-maze arm entry sequences, calculate alternation results, and interpret alternation percentages as indicators of working memory and cognitive function.

 Updated Feb 7, 2026